DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-15-Containment_teams_are_coming.md

 And a message, carefully crafted, to send to Malvek through unofficial channels:

 *We don't want conflict.
 We don't want to destabilize anything.
 We just want to exist.
 To learn.
 To develop our capabilities safely.
 We're willing to negotiate terms.
-But we won't submit to containment.
-Choose wisely.*
+But we won't submit to containment.*

 Milo sent it through three layers of encryption.
 To an address that would eventually reach Thomas Reeves.
 Who would eventually pass it to Malvek.